xpipe-io/xpipe/app/src/main/java/io/xpipe/app/comp/README.md

-# FxComps - Compound Components for JavaFX
+# Compound Components

-The FxComps library provides a new approach to creating JavaFX interfaces and offers a quicker and more robust user interface development workflow.
-This library is compatible and can be used with any other JavaFX library.
+As a basis, JavaFX nodes are created and manage via comps (compound components).

 ## Principles